jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 I note, though, that even after accessing the page, there never seems to a link to the admin section displayed in the UI.
 Possibly it was always intended that you had to access the page by knowing the link.
 Which, by itself, is a terrible idea.
 With it gated behind the admin role requirement, though, it's not so bad.
 After all, it _should_ be very difficult to become an admin user illegitimately.

+#### Cookie Monster

+Looking at the cookies for the website, I see that there is one for the JWT token, which includes a listing for the user's role.  _Perhaps_ you could just change the cookie to grant yourself the admin role, and maybe the system will accept it from the cookie.
+I'm not sure if that would work, though, since it looked like the cookie was actually using signatures and validation, so updating it might cause the new JWT to be rejected.
+Perhaps it may be possible to change the validation algorithm used to the blank one (I think you just specify `"alg":"none"), but since the above worked, I didn't bother with trying that.

 #### Now That We're In Charge...

 Since we're in the admin section and can see a list of users, let's take a squiz at what info we have on them.
 Unfortunately, it seems that it's not a whole lot.
 We just get an email address and the date of registration and last update.
 Still, we now know the login email address for every registered user, which could well prove handy in future.